 Stephanie holds a BSN from University of South Carolina and a MSN from Western Governors University.
 In May 2018, she was named Secretary for the Tennessee American Psychiatric Nurses Association.

 John Robert “J.R.”
-Greene, FACHE, is the Chief Executive Officer of Psychiatric Medical Care (PMC), a behavioral healthcare management company headquartered in Nashville, TN.
-In June 2009, J.R. became CEO and transformed the company into one of the key innovators within the behavioral health inpatient and outpatient markets with operations across the United States.
+Greene, FACHE, became Chief Executive Officer of Psychiatric Medical care in 2009 and transformed the company into one of the key innovators within the behavioral health inpatient and outpatient markets with operations across the United States.

 Prior to his career in behavioral healthcare, J.R. worked over 14 years in the consumer goods industry for some of the most respected companies in the world.
 He held leadership positions in marketing and sales with the Coca-Cola Company, Procter & Gamble, and Revlon.